Pstn4/backup.class7th/README.md

 # backup.class7th
- this si my 7th grade class backup
+ this is my 7th grade class backup.